 Is Contraception the Answer for College Completion Rates?

 Few would argue that community college completion rates in this country are currently in the dismal range, but not all would agree on how to bring those rates up to par.
-One somewhat controversial initiative is striving to increase college graduation rates by placing focus in a whole new area – the rate of unplanned pregnancies among community college students.
+One somewhat controversial initiative is striving to increase college graduation rates by placing focus on a whole new area – the rate of unplanned pregnancies among community college students.
 To that end, the American Association of Community Colleges has launched a national campaign to reduce unplanned pregnancy in hopes of increasing the number of students who finish a community college program.

 “Make it Personal” Gathers Support

 The new “Make it Personal: College Completion” campaign was initiated by the American Association of Community Colleges with financial support from the National Campaign to Prevent Teen and Unplanned Pregnancy.
-According to USA Today, the campaign material makes its point through “edgy material” designed to speak directly to today’s community college student.
+According to USA Today, the campaign material makes its point through “edgy material” designed to speak directly to today’s community college students.
 The goal of the program is to encourage community college students to “make smart decisions about sex and relationships.”
-This particular project is geared toward young adults and strives to be non-political by avoiding controversial subjects like abortion.
+This project is geared toward young adults and strives to be non-political by avoiding controversial subjects like abortion.

 The Numbers Paint the Picture

 “Make it Personal: College Completion” provides compelling statistics to support the need to talk to college students about sex and pregnancy.
 According to a report by the National Campaign to Prevent Teen and Unplanned Pregnancy published at AchievingtheDream.org, 61 percent of women who have children while in community college do not end up finishing their degrees.
-That rate is 65 percent higher than it is for female community college students without children.
+That rate is 65 percent higher than for female community college students without children.

 Baby and College Plans don’t Always Mix

-The directors of the project told Inside Higher Ed they have heard from numerous community college educators about male and female students alike that drop out of college after the birth of an unplanned child.
-Unfortunately, many of these students never return to school to finish their degrees.
-In one of the videos released by the campaign, Ivy Tech student Michael Rice talks about how difficult it is to find time to hit the books while raising two children.
+The directors of the project told Inside Higher Ed they have heard from numerous community college educators about male and female students alike who drop out of college after the birth of an unplanned child.
+Unfortunately, many students never return to school to finish their degrees.
+In one of the videos released by the campaign,

 “I don’t have the luxury of studying when I have my children in front of me,” Rice says in the video.
 He adds that his time to get homework done is when the kids are at school or in bed asleep.